No SSN Required — 100% Private & Anonymous

 +

-If your monthly payment is less than or equal to the monthly interest charge, you'll never pay off the debt — the balance grows or stays static.
-The tool will show an alert in this case.
-The minimum viable payment must exceed (balance × APR / 12) to make progress.
+If your monthly payment is less than or equal to the monthly interest charge, you'll never pay off the debt.
+The minimum viable payment must exceed (balance × APR / 12).
+The tool shows you the minimum required payment automatically.

 Should I use avalanche or snowball method?